-With the fan removed, the true fin configuration of the Cooler Master V8 can be seen; two pillars are either side of the fan with the extra heatsinks behind them.
+With the fan removed, the true fin configuration can be seen; two pillars are either side of the fan with the extra heatsinks behind them.
 The layout is certainly unique and looks pretty attractive with the fins on the outer heatsinks perpendicular to the central ones.

 The Test Setup:

 |Memory||OCZ Gold Triple Channel Platinum-10666 6GB (3 x 2GB)|

 |OS||Windows Vista 64-bit|

 The mounting method for the LGA1366 socket is a little different than many mechanisms that other coolers use.
 Firstly two brackets screw into the base of the cooler and then the double ended screws into the brackets.
 To do these up they need to be tightened by turning them to the left, not the right, as this then prevents them from simply unscrewing when the other ends are done up – a cunning feature.

 The screws then poke through the motherboard and the LGA1366 backplate behind before having nuts screwed onto them to hold everything tight and making a good contact with the CPU.

 The installation is a little fiddly but once completed it does hold the cooler very securely in place.